I suggest that you read “When Should You Decant Wine?” before you read this article.

 - First, I take the wine bottle from my wine cellar then let it stand in an upright position for two days.
 I make sure that the wine bottle is away from light throughout this time.

-- After two days, I open the wine bottle, place it on the decanting cradle, light the candle, and then pour the wine into
+- After two days, I open the wine bottle, place it on the decanting cradle, light the candle, and then pour the wine into the decanter.

 - I wash the wine bottle, find a new cork if the one I’ve just removed is too damaged, funnel all but one small glass of the wine back into the now clean bottle, spray inert aerosol gas (I use Private Preserve) into the bottle, and put the cork back on.